A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 Two years before Obergefell, Kennedy joined liberal justices in Windsor and wrote the majority opinion to strike down the 1996 Defense of Marriage Act.

-The law defined marriage as "a legal union between one man and one woman as husband and wife," and in so doing barred same-sex spouses from receiving federal recognition in matters of tax filing and insurance benefits, among other things.
+The law defined marriage as "a legal union between one man and one woman as husband and wife" and in so doing barred same-sex spouses from receiving federal recognition in matters of tax filing and insurance benefits, among other things.

 According to Kennedy's opinion, issued in June 2013, it also denied same-sex couples their Fifth Amendment right to "equal liberty."